thunderclient/thunder-client-support/docs/chart-view.md

 # Chart View (Beta)
-- The feature is useful for Response Data Visualisation (Beta)
+- The feature is useful for Response Data Visualisation
 - Create charts or tables from response using `tc.chartHTML()`
 - The feature is in Beta, please test and let us know feedback